kirbysayshi/broad-phase-bng/README.md

 One way around this would be to use different grids for different types of tests.
 For example, a single grid could be used for the player and powerups, while a second grid could be used for the player vs enemies.
 Another way is to cache the grand, global collision pairs result, and provide another interface.
 An example could be `isColliding( a, b )`, which could then loop through (or use some sort of lookup optimization) the cached result, and return true or false.

-Another improvement could be to write code that could manage creating new grids for objects of varying sizes.
-This would greatly complicate querying for collision pairs (you would have to traverse a hierarchy of grids), as well as destroy the simplicity of the grid.

-An initial thought may be to reduce the amount of discarded arrays by retaining the grid structure, and actually updating entities' positions in the structure.
-While this sounds great in practice, it's actually quite difficult to do in linear time.
+Another options may be to reduce the amount of discarded arrays by retaining the grid structure, and actually updating entities' positions in the structure.
+While this sounds great in practice, it is actually quite difficult to do in linear time.
 One would have to maintain a list, for each entity, of its grid locations.
-During the update phase, it would need to be removed from cells it was no longer touching, and added to new cells.
+During the update phase, each entity would need to be removed from cells it was no longer touching, added to new cells, and also updating its list of grid locations.
 This adds a lot of complexity to a relatively simple idea.

 As an alternative, each entity could be limited to a single cell.
 Then, at query time, the cells that the entity overlaps could be calculated relatively easily, and all the entities contained within could be tested.
-The cache of checked pairs would still have to be kept, but this would greatly simplify the update phase, while increasing the computational cost of the query phase.
+The cache of checked pairs would still have to be kept.
+This would greatly simplify the update phase, while increasing the computational cost of the query phase.

+An enterprising developer might be thinking, "What about writing code that manages querying and creating grids for objects of varying size?"
+Definitely attempt the challenge!
+But this would greatly complicate querying for collision pairs (you would have to traverse a hierarchy of grids), as well as destroy the simplicity of the grid.

 ## Closing Thoughts

 There are few reasons to use brute force instead of a spatial grid.
 At the worst case, the spatial grid will devolve into the same performance as the brute force, but in the best case be [at least 100x faster][], usually more.

 A situation where a spatial grid would be inappropriate are when memory usage, garbage collection churn, or code size is a concern (such as for a contest).
 The memory usage of a spatial grid is minimal, but it's definitely more than the brute force method.
-I can think of few situations where it would actually matter.
 The grid is relatively deterministic in its extreme cases, given set variables, such as number of entities, cell size, and grid dimensions.

 For example, given a cell size of 15, 100 entities each 10x10, and a grid that is 150x150:

 <table>
 	<tr>
-		<td>Scenario</th>
+		<th>Scenario</th>
-		<td>Number of Collision Checks</th>
+		<th>Number of Collision Checks</th>
-		<td>Number of Arrays Created</th>
+		<th>Number of Arrays Created</th>
 	</tr>
 	<tr>
 		<td>Each cell completely contains a single entity</td>